Donald Trump has been President for 30 weeks – or 210 days if you are counting.

 After his White House works to trace the Comey firing to a memo outlining his many mistakes in the 2016 election penned by deputy Attorney General Rod Rosenstein, Trump does an interview with Lester Holt in which he tells the NBC anchor: “What I did is I was going to fire Comey, my decision.
 I was going to fire regardless of recommendation.
 (Rosenstein) made a recommendation.
 He’s highly respected.
 Very good guy, very smart guy, the Democrats like him, the Republicans like him, he made a recommendation.
 But regardless of recommendation, I was going to fire Comey.”

-: "James Comey better hope that there are no ‘tapes’ of our conversations before he starts leaking to the press!”
-It will be several months before Trump admits there is no recording system in the White House
+Trump then tweets this: “James Comey better hope that there are no ‘tapes’ of our conversations before he starts leaking to the press!”
+It will be several months before Trump admits there is no recording system in the White House.

 2. July 24-30